sprtkd/PyOffDict/README.md

 Data Taken from https://github.com/matthewreagan/WebstersEnglishDictionary

 ## Usage:
-1. [Download](https://github.com/sprtkd/PyOffDict/archive/master.zip) this Repo and extract into your project.
+1. [Download](https://github.com/sprtkd/PyOffDict/archive/master.zip) this Repo and extract into your project as PyOffDict.
 2. Example use:
 ```
 from PyOffDict.pyoffdict import Dictionary